Modern Definition and Ancient Definition: Ancient and Modern Definition

 Aristotle's view that there is no knowledge of the individual is well known.
 Indeed concrete space-time individuals continue to elude us.
-Not only cannot we define them but we cannot even uniquely identify them.
+Not only cannot we define them but we cannot, it seems, uniquely identify them.
 Consider the problem of giving an account of proper names.
 Ultimately every unique identifier is only so relative to a certain historical community at a certain place and time.
 The community has to assumed as given.
 There are also no absolute coordinates in cosmology which would allow us to identify a given moment of time or location in space.
 Coordinates are always relative to a certain community and system of knowledge or belief.
 All these reference systems are incomplete and themselves lacking foundation.
-Pragmatics is simply the logic of the concrete existence.
+Pragmatics is simply the logic of concrete existence.
+So in this respect modern research only confirms the ancient position.

+What about the modern counterpart of 'accident' ?
+According to Porphyry the difference between 'property' and 'inseparable accident' is that the inseparable accident is applicable to other species.
+Perhaps the modern counterpart of accident is simply any lemma about a given mathematical structure.
+For instance: Artinian rings are Noetherian rings: so being a Noetherian ring is an accident of Artinian ring.
+This example is also interesting because the definition of Artinian and Noetherian appear to be dual to each other and \emph{intensionally} distinct, though extensionally one class is contained in another.

+The concept of 'opposition' plays an important role in the \emph{Topics}.
+Modern negation is only one type of opposition.
+The modern counterpart of ancient opposition - which is doubtlessly rooted in the structure of natural language semantic spaces - is to be sought in more subtle kinds of dualities and symmetries which abound in mathematical structures.
+This is topic for further research.

-Let us review briefly Aristotle's theory of predication of the individual.
-The most basic division is between \emph{essential} predication, \emph{kat'hupokeimenou} (that which applies only to individual substances and tells us what they are) and \emph{en hupokeimenô(i)} predication, relating to that which resides within individual substances.
+In Aristotle there is a basic division between \emph{essential} predication, \emph{kat'hupokeimenou} (that which applies only to individual substances and tells us what they are) and \emph{en hupokeimenô(i)} predication, relating to that which resides within individual substances.
 We call this last attribute predication.
 It seems that there are three degrees of attribute predication which differ in their degree of essentiality, on how close the come to essential predication (without ever coinciding with it).
-An example of essential attribute of an individual is 'featherless biped' or 'rational'.
+An example of essential attribute of an individual in the \emph{Topics} is 'featherless biped' or 'rational'.
 There are also permanent but non-essential attribute like the ability of laugh.
-In topic 5.4.4 the non-essentiality of property is unambiguously stated.
-Finally there is the most exterior and unessential predication, contingent predication.
+In Book V of the Topics the non-essentiality of property is unambiguously stated.
+Finally there is the most exterior and unessential kind of predication, contingent predication.